Softwire/strawberry-fair/frontend/src/pages/about/2020-t-shirts-now-available.md

       isPublic: false
     tile: Strawberry Tile
 ---
 Joining us for our Virtual Strawberry Fair on Saturday 6th June?
-Dress to impress by buying one of our fabulous 2020 Magic themed t-shirts, which we had printed before having to cancel the main event!
+Dress to impress by buying one of our fabulous **2020 Magic-themed t-shirts**, which we had printed before having to cancel the main event!

-Here are the designs and the styles and sizes, all in black:
+Here are the designs; all in black:

 ## Strawberry Bunny